hnav98/mazemind-ai/README.md

 3. The top-performing agents reproduce and mutate.
 4. Over generations, the agents get better at finding the goal.

-You don't control the agents directly — your role is to watch evolution in action.
+You don't control the agents directly, your role is to watch evolution in action.

 Installation & Run